-- The Access Program provides $1 admission to certain venues in Indiana.
-To qualify, you must have valid photo ID and proof that you are enrolled in Hoosier Healthwise (Medicaid) or Hoosier Works (Indiana food stamps).
+The Access Pass program provides $2 admission per person, per visit to 23 cultural attractions, historic sites, and museums in Indiana.
+To qualify, you must have a valid photo ID and be enrolled in Hoosier Healthwise (Medicaid), SNAP (food stamps), and/or TANF.

 Fort Wayne Museum of Art – $3 per person

 For just $3 per person, the Fort Wayne Museum of Art invites you to explore their various exhibits and features.
 You can view their both the current and upcoming exhibitions at this link.